Creohex/iron-nest-ballistics-calculator/README.md

 angle = range * 60 / (charges * 5,000)
 ```

-Fast aiming is enabled by default: the calculator recommends one charge above the minimum when possible, capped at six charges.
+Faster aiming is enabled by default: the calculator recommends one charge above the minimum when possible, capped at six charges.
 Disable the checkbox to use the minimum charge count.

 Supported range: 1-30,000 meters.